SMS Implementation Guidance Still Needed

 I have been impressed for many years at the high quality of guidance put out by the Australians.

-As you are planning your SMS program, you should consider which additional resources are needed to match your goals and objectives.
+As you are planning your aviation SMS, you should consider which additional resources are needed to meet your goals and objectives.
 You should consider these questions:

 - Are you merely trying to check the box?
 Do the bare minimum?

-- Are you implementing an SMS program to comply with a client's expectations or contractual requirements?
+- Are you implementing an aviation SMS to comply with a client's expectations or contractual requirements?

-- Are you developing your SMS program to comply with regulatory requirements?
+- Are you developing your SMS to comply with regulatory requirements?